lmedury-git/book-party/README.md

 # party-planner

-This README outlines the details of collaborating on this Ember application.
+This application displays list of avaiable parties on landing page.
+User can click on a party type and book.
-A short introduction of this app could easily go here.
+Each party type has different types of form input fields to submit.

 ## Prerequisites